rileycoyote87/DJI-Ronin-RS2-Log-and-Replay/README.md

 Python3 using Ubuntu Focal Fossa

+see ronin-play and ronin-record for required python dependencies to install

 CANable Pro with candlelight firmware for pure socket can connection

 Custom 3D printed RS2 can connector or DJI R Focush Wheel